canonical/charmed-etcd-operator/docs/how-to/tuning.md

 If it is required to include the unit number of each unit, this can be done by using the `{unit}` placeholder.
-For example, a configuration of `certificate-extra-sans="etcd{unit}.my-external-domain.com"` would result in `etcd0.my-external-domain.com` as an addition SAN in the TLS certificates for unit `charmed-etcd/0`.
+For example, a configuration of `certificate-extra-sans="etcd{unit}.my-external-domain.com"` would result in `etcd0.my-external-domain.com` as an additional SAN in the TLS certificates for unit `charmed-etcd/0`.